 What is The Conrad?

 The Conrad Prebys Performing Arts Center, also known as The Conrad, will enrich the cultural life of San Diego and will be the permanent home of La Jolla Music Society.
-The Conrad, which includes a 500-seat concert hall and a 140-person flexible use space, has been thoughtfully designed to accommodate a wide variety of activities and performances and will be available to the community for events.
+The Conrad, which includes a 500-seat concert hall and a 2000 square foot flexible performance space, has been thoughtfully designed to accommodate a wide variety of activities and performances and will be available to the community for events.

 Where in La Jolla will The Conrad be located?